The tip, the raid, the reveal: The takedown of al-Baghdadi

 By late Sunday afternoon, Trump’s reelection campaign was ready to turn the raid into political capital.
 It sent a text to supporters that said, “Trump has brought the #1 terrorist leader to justice-he’s KEEPING AMERICA SAFE.”

-Associated Press writers Sarah El Deeb in Beirut, Qassim Abdul-Zahra in Baghdad and Nancy Benac in Washington contributed to this report.
+Associated Press writers Sarah El Deeb in Beirut, Qassim Abdul-Zahra in Baghdad and Zeke Miller and Nancy Benac in Washington contributed to this report.